aolivas92/Fairness-testing/DICE/DICE_tutorial/README.md

 ### Required Setup:
 Make sure the following are defined:
-- The output directory path (must match the one `DICE_Search` uses)
-- The command to run
+- The dataset you want to use, will give it to the command and is used for searching in the folders.
+- The sensitive_index, will give it to the command and is used for searching for the file.
 - The LLM used
+- The output directory path (must match the one `DICE_Search` uses, shouldn't need updating if the top three are set up correctly).
+- The command to run (shouldn't need updating if the top three are set up correctly).

-> The output directory must already exist before running this script.
+> I usually create the output directory before running it, it will create the directory for you in case you miss this step.

 ---